mthli/Bitocle/README.md

  - Bitocle use OAuth so you don't worry about your GitHub Password, we don't use/save it.

- - Bitocle is "Read Only", we don't change any thing on your GitHub.
+ - Bitocle is **Read Only**, we don't change any thing on your GitHub.

  - Sorry for my poor English :)